-2. The Domain 1 MPA includes three zones that are designed to achieve specific protection and scientific objectives while permitting rational use of the resources within the MPA.
-The General Protection Zone (identified by areas GPZ-E, GPZ-AI, GPZ-MB, GPZ-AP, GPZ-SSI, and GPZ-SOI in Figure 1) is designed to provide representative protection of different habitats and bioregions, to protect key life-history stages of fishes, birds, mammals and their preys, to mitigate or eliminate a number of specifically identified potential ecosystem threats from fishing and to support existing and future scientific research and monitoring.
-The Krill Fishery Research Zone (identified by areas KFRZ-1 to -4 in Figure 1), in addition to contributing to representative protection and specific benthic protection objectives, includes important fishing areas around the Antarctic Peninsula, the South Shetland Islands and the South Orkney Islands.
-It is designed to serve as a scientific reference area for monitoring the effects of harvesting in order to improve our understanding of the effects of natural variability and long-term change on the Antarctic marine ecosystem, and to continue to inform the science-based management of the krill fishery in statistical Subareas 48.1 and 48.2.
-The Special Fishery Management Zone (identified by areas SFMZ-NWAP and SFMZ-SOI in Figure 1) is designed to contribute to the representative protection and specific benthic objectives, and to mitigate potential threats from fishing through an integrated system of management within the MPA.
+2. The Domain 1 MPA includes two zones designed to achieve specific protection and scientific objectives while permitting rational use of the resources within the MPA.
+The General Protection Zone (identified by areas GPZ-SWAP, GPZ-NWAP and GPZ-SOI in Figure 1) is designed to provide representative protection of different habitats and bioregions, to protect key life-history stages of fishes, birds, mammals and their preys species, to mitigate or eliminate a number of specifically identified potential ecosystem threats from fishing and to support existing and future scientific research and monitoring.
+The Krill Fishery Zone (identified by areas KFZ-NWAP and KFZ-SOI in Figure 1), in addition to contributing to representative protection and specific benthic protection objectives, includes important fishing areas around the Antarctic Peninsula, the South Shetland Islands and the South Orkney Islands.
+These areas were included in the D1MPA model to improve our understanding of the effects of natural variability and long-term change on the Antarctic marine ecosystem, to continue to inform the science-based management of the krill fishery in statistical Subareas 48.1 and 48.2, and to mitigate potential threats from fishing through a management strategy for the krill fishery that is integrated with the MPA (although the MPA and the management strategy for krill can be develop and evolve independently).
 The specific objectives pertinent to each zone in the MPA are described in Table 1 below.